Bonus Chapters

 Person to person.

+No one spoke to him like that.
+In the East End, you were either someone with power or someone without it.
+You were predator or prey, enforcer or victim.
 No one spoke to Matthew Hargrave person to person, as though he were simply a man who could make choices rather than a weapon aimed and released.

-He stared at her, trying to understand what he was seeing.
-She was terrified—he could see it in the way her hands shook, in the rapid rise and fall of her chest.
+He stared at her.
+She was terrified — he could see it in the way her hands shook, in the rapid rise and fall of her chest.
 But she was not running.
-She was not screaming or fainting or doing any of the things he had seen other women do when confronted with violence.
+She was not screaming or fainting.
+She was asking.
+Simply asking, as though his answer mattered.
+As though he had goodness in him that might respond to a plea.

 "Your word means nothing," he said harshly.
 "Why should I trust it?"

-"Because I am giving it freely, without coercion."
-Her voice was steadier now.
-"I could lie and promise anything to save my brother in this moment.
+"Because I am giving it freely, without coercion.
+I could lie and promise anything to save my brother in this moment.
 But I am not lying.
-I will pay what he owes.
-Give me two weeks to gather the money, and you will have every penny.
+Give me two weeks, and you will have every penny.
 You have my word as a human being to another human being."

 "Two weeks," he heard himself say.
 "Your brother stays away from the card games.
 Away from Harry's establishment.
 Away from anywhere I might see his face and remember why I am being merciful."